 If you have a water meter installed in your home, you'll only be billed for the water you use, plus a small standing charge.
-This charge is based on where you live and is reflective of the cost of abstracting water from the area (click here to find out what the charges are for your area).
+This charge is based on where you live and is reflective of the cost of abstracting water from the area.

 If you're not on a water meter, you'll be charged one of the following:

 • Rateable Value (your bill will be reflective of the rateable value of your property)

 • Assessed Charges (the standard assessed charge is an annual sum based on the number of bedrooms at the property)

 For both rateable value and assessed charge customers you can either pay on receipt of your bill or by monthly payments.
 If you chose to pay your bill monthly it will be divided across ten (April to January) or 12 instalments.
 If you move into the property part way through the year, the bill will be divided across the number of months remaining.
 For example if you move into the property in August, payment will be taken from September to January (five payments).

 An overview of our different tariffs can be found below.
 If you find yourself struggling to pay your bill, or you want to find out more about the different support tariffs we offer, pop your details into our online form here.
 A member of our Customer Care team will then be assigned to you and get in touch to see what tariff is best for you.

 To qualify for the Social Tariff you must have a household income of less than the HMRC’s low income threshold, which currently is £16,385.00 (excluding any disability payments that you receive).